March 10, 2022

 Constant groundwater flooding prevented further excavation of the site.
 The Army Corps of Engineers purchased an easement on the land directly above the remnants and regularly conducted tests to ensure that radiation wasn’t leeching into the groundwater.

-It Could Have Been Much Worse
+Things Could Have Gone Much Worse

 Depending on which direction the wind was blowing, millions would have been affected.